5wift-Hacker/IAM-labs/entra-id/password-mgmt-access-levels/Lab2.md

 Password reset succeeded after reconnecting with the added scope.

-**Lesson:** This surfaced the broader RBAC-vs-scope distinction documented in Part 5 above — a good reminder that Graph 403 errors require checking both the token's consented scopes and the account's assigned directory role, not just one or the other.
+**Lesson:** The scope alone didn't do the work, it just made the *permission available for consent*.
+The reset actually succeeded because this account already holds the **Global Administrator** directory role (confirmed in Part 5), which is one of the roles authorized to reset other users' passwords.
+If the signed-in account had instead held a lower-privilege role with no password-reset rights, adding `Directory.AccessAsUser.All` to the scope list would have made no difference — the 403 would have persisted, just now clearly attributable to the RBAC layer rather than the scope layer.
+This is the practical version of the two-layer distinction from Part 5.
+Scope consent opens the *door* the token is allowed to try, but the directory role decides whether that specific account is allowed to *walk through it*.

-## Issue 3: Stale Variables After PowerShell Session Refresh
+## Issue 3: Lost Variables After PowerShell Session Refresh Again

 **Symptom:**